SD2E/api-user-guide/docs/submit_job.md

 If you staged your own data to your private STORAGE system, now is the time to provide the path to your data.
 This is easy to do using Agave URIs.
-For example, see these URIs describing the path to publically accessible data for this kallisto job:
+For example, see these URIs describing the path to publicly accessible data for this kallisto job:
 ```
  "inputs": {